brandonprry/is_a_fetus_a_person/README.md

 regulating birth regulating immigration/naturalization (converting a non-citizen into a citizen)?
 Do states have the authority to regulate immigration/naturalization or is that solely in the jursidiction of Federal?

+If the federal government exclusively defines when citizenship begins, can a State coerce the occurrence of the event that triggers citizenship?

 ## Taxes

 Can you claim a fetus as a dependent on your taxes?
 The IRS has very